angelacib/Object_Detection_in_Video/README.md

 ## 4. Stitch Frames Together to Create Results Video
 Using the Microsoft Photos app, a new video project was created by loading the results images into the storyboard, each with a duration of 0.2seconds.
 The resulting video was saved locally.

-Future steps: I am currently working on using Azure Logic Apps and Azure Functions to automate this process.
+## 5. Future steps
+Automation of this process using Azure Functions and Logic Apps.